grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

       [consul | etcd: <config>]
 ```

-For further configuration file documentation, see the [distributor section](../configuration/config-file-reference.md#distributor).
-The HA Tracker flags are all prefixed with `-distributor.ha-tracker.*`.
+For more information, see [distributor](../configuration/config-file-reference.md#distributor).
+The HA tracker flags are prefixed with `-distributor.ha-tracker.*`.